 Table 1 shows our evaluation results.
 We can find that visual information is more effective than text information.
-Meanwhile, it is possible to improve the system only using text information.
+Meanwhile, visual information can improve the system which only using text information.
 In our experiments on audio features, we found that speaker change and audio type change are not helpful.
 It is probably because news story boundary is not necessarily the speaker change point and music is rare in news that sometimes co-occurs with speech.